Hydrogen peroxide forces open dentinal tubules

 The UV disinfecting case is exclusive to the $179 Signature Kit.
 Black Edition and Advanced ship without it.

 No. Enamel damage from whitening occurs when products exceed cosmetic-safe concentration thresholds, or when acid is used to open the enamel surface.
-Our formula operates well below the 0.1% cosmetic threshold, and the activation is purely light-based — no acid, no abrasion.
+Our formula operates well below the 0.1% cosmetic threshold, and the activation is purely light-based.
+No acid, no abrasion.

 7 days with consistent daily use (one 10-minute session per day).
 Most customers report a clear, visible improvement by day 7.
-Results vary with starting shade and staining, but the 7-day cycle is what our formula is calibrated for — top up weekly to maintain the lift.
+Results vary with starting shade and staining, but the 7-day cycle is what our formula is calibrated for.
+Top up weekly to maintain the lift.

 More questions?
 See all 15 FAQs →